DataNath/alteryx_to_python/readme.md

 <h2>How can I use this locally?</h2>

-1. Navigate to the parent directory you want to store the repository to.
+1. Navigate to the parent directory you want to store the repository in.
 2. Clone this repo using `git clone https://github.com/DataNath/alteryx_to_python.git`.
 3. Move into the git directory with `cd alteryx_to_python`.
 4. Here, create a virtual environment using `python -m venv .venv`.